+(a) possess nitrous oxide (S4); and

+Part 4 - Poisons and Restricted Substances

+r.
+71

-- (a) possess nitrous oxide (S4); and - (b) administer it, or supply it for selfadministration, to a person on the oral instruction of a medical practitioner; and - (c) administer it, or supply it for selfadministration, to a person on the written instruction, other than on a standing order, of a medical practitioner; and - (d) in an emergency, administer it, or supply it for self-administration, to a person without instruction from a medical practitioner.
+(b) administer it, or supply it for self- administration, to a person on the oral instruction of a medical practitioner; and

+(c) administer it, or supply it for self-

+- (c) administer it, or supply it for selfadministration, to a person on the written instruction, other than on a standing order, of a medical practitioner; and - (d) in an emergency, administer it, or supply it for self-administration, to a person without instruction from a medical practitioner.